Northwest Hills

 The neighborhood lies generally, west of Mopac, south of 183 and east of Loop 360.

-Named after the family of David B. Borrow, the Barrow Natural Preserve is located on 7 acres of quiet land in northwest Austin along Bull Creek.
+Named after the family of David B. Barrow, the Barrow Natural Preserve is located on 7 acres of quiet land in northwest Austin along Bull Creek.
 Within this preserve lies a permanent spring named Barrow Spring.
 Here there are a number of plants and flowers protected by the Preserve.

 Restaurants